Loading Events

 Journals have a tendency to become static and frequently fail to develop in response to changing researcher and publishing needs.
 Editors are frequently too busy to consider changes to workflows, aims and scope or other publishing and editorial issues unless specific problems arise.
 However the journal environment changes constantly, and it is important for both new and established journals to consider how and why they should implement changes, and to have ongoing development strategies to ensure they remain attractive to their research community.

-This workshop will look at how editors can easily build development strategies that are realistic and practical to their own busy schedules.
+This workshop looks at how editors can easily build development strategies that are realistic and practical to their own busy schedules.

 Learning objectives